Her Alibi

-Her Alibi is a 1989 American romantic comedy film directed by Bruce Beresford, written by Charlie Peters and starring Tom Selleck, Paulina Porizkova, William Daniels, and James Farentino.
+Her Alibi is a 1989 American romantic comedy film directed by Bruce Beresford, written by Charlie Peters and starring Tom Selleck, Paulina Porizkova, William Daniels and James Farentino.

 Plot

-Phil Blackwood (Selleck) is an American mystery novelist who has fallen into a rut with predictable plots and declining sales.
+Phil Blackwood is an American mystery novelist who has fallen into a rut with predictable plots and declining sales.
 He is floundering attempting to write a new novel, well behind schedule, and wastes time watching trials in court, where he is known as a regular among other spectators.